-In New Jersey, your health care directive will include one of three documents, depending on your wishes.
+In New Jersey, your health care directives may consist of one or more documents, depending on your wishes.

 After you make your document, you must sign it and have it either witnessed by two witnesses or notarized.
-If you choose to have the document witnessed, neither of your witnesses may be under the age of 18, or your health care representative.
+If you choose to have a document witnessed, neither of your witnesses may be under the age of 18 or your health care representative.

 Review your document every few years to make sure that it still reflects your wishes.
 Also, consider making a new document if you move to another state, get married or divorced, or if your agent is no longer able to supervise your wishes.

 Your properly finalized document will stay in effect until you revoke it, if you ever choose to do so.
 You can revoke your document at any time.
 The best way to revoke is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your document that you have revoked it.